BeardyMike/MINIM1/README.md

 This project uses the [PHP-FIG](https://www.php-fig.org/) standard for commenting code, and we've taken great effort to show how and why each function is used.
 If you find a comment that needs amending, please feel free to submit a pull request to the dev branch.
 We want MINIM1 comments to be easy to read, helping new users understand why functions work the way they do.

-## Installation
-Open a terminal and use "composer install", this creates the VENDOR folder with all the dependencies.
-### THE PHP APPLICATION WILL NOT WORK UNLESS YOU PERFORM THIS STEP.

 ## What's new?
 Simplified installation process, using composer install.
 Protected view() function in the Controllers with a variable passing examples on all routes ($PageTitle in the header.php)